Everyone is equal and we should all be treated the same.

 What is a spent conviction?

-A spent conviction is a conviction for an offence that you were found guilty of that no longer appears on most criminal record checks.
+A spent conviction is a conviction that no longer appears on most criminal record checks.

 Convictions become spent in three ways:

 The way in which a conviction will become spent depends on factors such as the age at time of offence, the type of offence, and the length of the conviction period.
 Read more about the types of spent convictions in the Spent Convictions Act 2021.

 When a conviction is spent:

 - it will not appear on a criminal record check, unless the check is conducted for particular types of employment, such as working with children, in certain areas of government and law enforcement and in firearms licensing

 - you are not required to disclose, and someone cannot request that you disclose, a spent conviction or information relating to it except in limited circumstances when required by law.